ryvor/ryvor.github.io/_projects/MultiDomainX.md

 ## Contributing

 We welcome contributions from the community.
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information.
+Please read our contributing guidelines for more information.

 ## License

-This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).
+This project is licensed under the [GNU Affero General Public License v3.0](/Licenses/AGPL-3.0/)